albumprinter/software-engineer-js-test/README.md

 ## Project outline

 The entry point for your JavaScript application is _./js/main.js_.
-You can use the CommonJS require/exports pattern to include dependencies.
 The build script will ensure these get automatically built for use in your browser.

 The project uses SASS as a preprocessor for writing your styles (though you can